Kasekopf/loopstar/README.md

 3. Ascend into your desired run, considering the recommendations below.
 4. Run `loopstar` and watch it go!
 If you are more hesitant, you can run `loopstar actions 10` to only do 10 things and stop.

-# Requirements
+# Path-Specific Instructions

-## Requirements for Casual
+## Instructions for Casual

 - Run `loopstar sim` to see requirements.
 Note that the required items listed are enough that the script will not crash, but _not_ necessarily enough to finish the run in one day.
+- For safety, this script will not touch anything that is in your closet (with a few minor exceptions, e.g. `bowling ball`).
+If you want to be extra safe, you could closet most of your meat before running the script; 1mil of available meat should be more than enough (unlike `loop-casual`, this script will not automatically do this extra-meat closeting).
+- Upon completion, the script will _not_ break the prism; you'll have to do that yourself.

 Other Recommendations:

 - Seal Clubber is the most tested class.
 - Choose astral pilsners from The Deli Lama.
 - Workshed will be set to `model train set` by default at the start of the run, but this can be changed with the `workshed` argument.
 The best workshed is probably `Asdon Martin keyfob (on ring)`.
 A `TakerSpace letter of Marque` is also a good option; in that case, see the `swapworkshed` arg as well.
 - Consider the `stomach`, `liver`, and `spleen` arguments.
 The default values are designed for maximally green players.
 If you are missing items, you will probably want to increase these.
-If you run out of adventures during the run, you can increases these arguments and rerun.
+If you run out of adventures during the run, you can increase these arguments and rerun.
 - If you are running something like [philter](https://github.com/Loathing-Associates-Scripting-Society/philter) or [keeping tabs](https://github.com/loathers/keeping-tabs), it may be worth checking that you are not autoselling anything that the script needs (or it will rebuy it every run).
 See [this file](src/paths/casual/acquire.ts) for a list.

-## Requirements for Shrunken Adventurer
+## Instructions for Shrunken Adventurer

 - Run `loopstar sim path=smol` to see requirements.
 Note that the required items listed are enough that the script will not crash, but _not_ necessarily enough to finish the run in one day.
 As a baseline, 2021-2023 standard set and all skill perms is certainly enough to finish in one day.
 - **You must have a Pizza of Legend (or one of the other 2 legend foods) saved in Hagnk's Storage.** You will not be able to cook this item after ascending.